Basic Binary IPC

 Access to the operating system's networking API is performed using the

-foreign function interface provided by CFFI
+foreign function interface provided by CFFI.
+The operating systems

 that are supported are: